mendozacortesgroup/Poset-filters/README.md

         transform=testTransform),
         batch_size=batchSz, shuffle=False, worker_init_fn=seed_worker, generator=g, **kwargs)
 ```
+  If the experiment was not repeated 14 times (example cross val), the seed value was 2 in the previous code.

 * **Colophon**
   - Credits -- code, algorithm, implementation/deployment, testing and and overall direction: Eric Dolores Cuenca, Aldo Guzman-Saenz and Susana Lopez Moreno.
 Principal Investigator: Jose L. Mendoza-Cortes and Sangil Kim.
   - Copyright and License -- see [LICENSE](somefile) file.
-  - How to contribute: submit questions or issues.
+  - How to contribute: submit request or issues.
   - This project has received funding from the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (2022R1A5A1033624, 2021R1A2B5B03087097).
   - This work was supported in part through computational resources and services provided by the Institute for Cyber-Enabled Research at Michigan State University
   - References:  https://arxiv.org/abs/